xhiroga/blender-mcp-senpai/extension/README.md

 ## ToDo

-- [ ] Embed logo.
+- [ ] Embed logo
-- [ ] Store chat history and API keys securely.
+- [ ] Store chat history and API keys securely
-- [ ] Sometimes mDNS can be observed from WSL, sometimes not.
+- [ ] Sometimes mDNS can be observed from WSL, sometimes not
+- [ ] Refactor: remove unused texts from i18n

 ## References